kushaldas/lym/docs/startingcommands.rst

 rm command
 ----------

-*rm* command is used to remove a file, or directory.
-The *-rf* option is being used to remove in a recursive way.
+*rm* command is used to *remove* a file, or directory.
+The *-r* option is being used to remove in a recursive way.
+With *-f* you *force* the removal, ignoring errors and never prompt.
+You can chain the flags, so instead of *rm -r -f* you can as well type *rm -rf*.
 But, always double check before you use *rm -rf* command, if you by mistake give this command in your home directory, or any other important directory, it will not ask to confirm, but it will delete everything there.
-*-f* stands for force, it will just delete everything.
 So, please be careful *and read twice before pressing enter key*.

 ::